-Prior to detailed evaluation of Bids, NMPA will determine whether each Bid
+Prior to detailed evaluation of Bids, NMPA will determine whether each Bid a) has been properly signed by an authorised signatory (accredited representative) holding Power of Attorney in his favour.
+The Power of Attorney shall interalia include a provision to bind the Bidder to settlement of disputes clause;

-- a) meets the eligibility criteria as defined in Clause 12. - b) has been properly signed by an authorised signatory (accredited representative) holding Power of Attorney in his favour.
-The Power of Attorney shall interalia include a provision to bind the Bidder to settlement of disputes clause; However, such Power of Attorney would not be required if the Application is signed by a authorized partner or Director (on the Board of Directors) of the Applicant, in case the Applicant is a partnership firm or limited liability partnership. - c) is accompanied by the requisite Bid security and; - d) is responsive to the requirements of the Bidding documents. - A responsive Bid is one which conforms to all the terms, conditions and specification of the Bidding documents, without material deviation or reservation.
-A material deviation or reservation is one - a) which affects in any substantial way the scope, quality or performance of the Works; - b) which limits in any substantial way, the Employer's rights or the Bidder's obligations under the Contract; or - c) whose rectification would affect unfairly the competitive position of other Bidders presenting responsive Bids.
+- b) is accompanied by the requisite Bid security and; - c) meets the eligibility criteria as defined in Clause 12. - d) is responsive to the requirements of the Bidding documents.

+A responsive Bid is one which conforms to all the terms, conditions and specification of the Bidding documents, without material deviation or reservation.
+A material deviation or reservation is one

+- i. which affects in any substantial way the scope, quality or performance of the Works; - ii. which limits in any substantial way, the Employer's rights or the Bidder's obligations under the Contract; or - iii. whose rectification would affect unfairly the competitive position of other Bidders presenting responsive Bids.